ujov/edu.jee7.certification.preparation/sample/README.md

 * Interceptors are called from the most general level (default) to the most specific level (method)
 * default interceptors require ejb-jar file, only per module
+* Business method interceptor method invocations occur within the same transaction and security context as the business method for which they are invoked.

 ```Java
 @Interceptor